 I know a few people whom are adventurous types.
 This field has been booming around the world and if you are into kayaking, bungee jumping, rock climbing, water rafting, snorkeling – turn it into a job.
 Many companies are looking for adventure type of young people to hire.

-What to put on resume: Great way t put your passion of doing something into work.
-Many things can be put especially the one that stands out is being a leader or leading a group of people, this is big.
+What to put on resume: Great way to put your passion of doing something into work.
+Many things can be put especially the one that stands out the most – is being a leader or leading a group of people, this is huge today.

 6. Find an Internship

-This goes hand in hand with working seasonally but if you are in a position where you are not sure what field you want to do exactly then this is the best way to go.
+This goes hand in hand with working seasonally but if you are in a position where you are not sure what field you want to do exactly, then this is the best way to go.
 You can gain new knowledge and experience by interning.
 I have interned before and really appreciate the valuable experience I have gained from those jobs.
-Internship might also be done for credit and even possibility of getting paid.
+Internship might also be done for credit and many internships are now paid.

 What to put on resume: An internship will give you a great experience that you can put on your resume where employers will see how much you are interested in that field.

 If you just graduated and don’t know what to do, don’t worry – you are not alone.
-Millions of college students feel that way.
+Millions of college students are feeling that way and it is completely normal to feel that way.
+Get out there and pursue new experiences, memories, and meet people!